skeoop/skeoop.github.io/results/LabExam2-Feedback.md

     return null;
 }
 ```
-This is an error because normally Iterator.next()
+This is an error because Iterator.next() should
-will throw `NoSuchElementException` if hasNext if false.
+throw `NoSuchElementException` if you invoke next() when hasNext if false.
 This check changes that behavior.

 ## Problem 2.
 StopWatch using States